jseo3582/Project--Movie-Trailer/README.md

 - movie data stored at `movie.py`

 ### 3. fresh_tomatoes.py
-- Create Html file
+- You can download the original `fresh_tomatoes.py` file [here](https://github.com/udacity/ud036_StarterCode).
-- all the setting detail stored
+- All the setting detail stored
 - For example, 'trailer video size' can change by editing `trailer .modal-dialog` section

 ## Add a new movie on the website